BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the type of a file
+This script creates a symbolic link to a file